 The main advantage of a floating rate loan is flexibility.
 While you must meet your minimum monthly repayment, you can usually pay more if you want to.
 There is also no break fee because there is no fixed term for you to break, so you can sell your property and move without the extra fees and charges that would apply to a fixed rate home loan.

 The main disadvantage of a floating rate loan is that your minimum repayment amount may rise or fall at any time.
 If you are on a tight budget, this could be a real problem for you.
-Find out more about floating rate home loans here, or compare variable rate home loans on our website:
+Also floating rates tend to be higher than fixed rates.

 Fixed rate home loan

-The fixed rates on home loans are reasonably low at present.
-A fixed rate loan simply means that the interest rate is “fixed” for a certain amount of time – commonly 1, 2,3, 4 or 5 years.
+A fixed rate loan simply means that the interest rate is “fixed” for a certain amount of time – commonly between one and five years.

-The main advantage of a fixed rate loan is that it gives you certainty of repayments over the fixed term; because the interest rate is guaranteed not to go up (or down) over the fixed period, it can be a way to budget your costs.
+The main advantage of a fixed rate loan is that it gives you certainty of repayments over the fixed term.
+Because the interest rate is guaranteed not to go up (or down) over the fixed period, it can help you budget your long-term finances.

-The main disadvantage of a fixed rate loan is the inflexibility: generally large additional payments cannot be made and you may face a “break fee” if you decide to sell before the end of the fixed term.
-Read about potential cost penalties here.
+The main disadvantage of a fixed rate loan is its inflexibility: generally large additional payments cannot be made, and you may face a break fee if you decide to sell before the end of the fixed term.
+Read about break fees here.

 Split home loan